-Any student arriving up to (15) minutes late will be marked tardy.
+Students arriving up to (15) minutes late are marked tardy.
 Three tardies may equal an absence from the class for attendance purposes.

-Although we understand that emergencies occur that may cause a student to come to class late or have to leave early, students are still expected to attend class regularly.
+Although we understand that emergencies may cause a student to come to class late or have to leave early, students are still expected to attend class regularly.